Faricimab: Legal status

 On 21 July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Vabysmo, intended for the treatment of neovascular age-related macular degeneration (nAMD) and diabetic macular oedema (DME).
 The applicant for this medicinal product is Roche Registration GmbH.
 Faricimab was approved for medical use in the European Union in September 2022.

 Names

 Faricimab is the International Nonproprietary Name (INN).
 Faricimab was formerly named RG7716.

 Research

 Neovascular age-related macular degeneration

 Two phase II trials evaluated faricimab's efficacy and safety in comparison to ranibizumab and showed that faricimab received every 16 weeks and every twelve weeks was comparable to ranibizumab received every four weeks in visual acuity and imaging outcomes.
-In 2019, two phase III multi-center randomized studies were initiated on 1200 participants with neovascular age related macular degeneration (nAMD) to evaluate faricimab's safety, efficacy, and durability against aflibercept.
+In 2019, two phase III multi-center randomized studies TENAYA and LUCERNE were initiated on 1,200 participants with neovascular age related macular degeneration (nAMD) to evaluate faricimab's safety, efficacy, and durability against aflibercept.
+Both studies reached its primary endpoints and showed that faricimab given at up to every 16 weeks was non-inferior to aflibercept administered every 8 weeks.
+Faricimab demonstrated its potential to extend the time between intravitreal injections in nAMD patients.